-With 3.8 billion people currently using social media worldwide, it’s become crucial for any business.
-As a vacation rental owner or manager, you also have a lot to gain from being present online.
+With 3.8 billion people currently using social media worldwide, it’s become crucial for any business The majority of companies are now taking advantage of marketing across social media networks.
+As a vacation rental owner or property manager, you also have a lot to gain from being present online for your business.

-Not only does it allow you to engage with potential renters, but Facebook, Instagram, LinkedIn and the like give you a platform to share your expertise, cross-promote with other local businesses and even reach a wider audience, such as millennials.
+Not only does it allow you to engage with potential renters, but Facebook, Instagram, LinkedIn, Pinterest and the like give you a platform to share your expertise, cross-promote with other local businesses and even reach a wider audience, such as millennials.

-So why should you use social media for vacation rentals?
-Below are 9 benefits of social media and ways on how you can reach out to potential guests:
+Below are just 9 of the endless benefits of social media and ways on how you can reach out to potential guests:

 For example, you could post an update such as: “It’s spring cleaning time here on Firebird Lane.
 Cleaning out the gutters isn’t much fun, but it’s necessary to keep excessive rain from ruining your next vacation!”